Vesuvius and the American Boom

 Innovating for the future

-Today, with 7 research centres across the globe and an annual investment of £26 million in research and development, Vesuvius continues to lead innovation in our industry.
-From our origins in Pittsburgh to the establishment of our newly opened Global Foundry R&D Centre in Enschede in 2014, we have always innovated for our customers, anticipating the development of breakthrough technology and processes.
+Today, with 17 research centres across the globe and an annual investment of £33.2 million in research and development, Vesuvius continues to lead innovation in our industry.
+From our origins in Pittsburgh to the establishment of our newly opened R&D centre for Advanced Refractories in Visakhapatnam in 2017, we have always innovated for our customers, anticipating the development of breakthrough technology and processes.
 Today, we are exploring new ways to integrate continuous data capture into our solutions to give our customers the insights they need.
-Together, we look forward to celebrating another 100 years of innovation in molten metal flow engineering.